 CloudWatch is a monitoring and observability service provided by Amazon Web Services (AWS).
 It is widely used in the cloud industry for its seamless integration with over 70 highly popular AWS services.

-The platform provides in-depth monitoring and observability for AWS resources and applications, allowing users to gain insights into performance, resource utilization, and operational health.
+This AWS cost management platform provides in-depth monitoring and observability for AWS resources and applications, allowing users to gain insights into performance, resource utilization, and operational health.
 Its features include customized dashboards, alarms and notifications, automated resource scaling, troubleshooting, debugging, and many more.

 While CloudWatch is undoubtedly one of the most widely used tools to manage cloud costs, it may have limitations in some cases.
 Setting up, configuring, and fully leveraging its capabilities can be complex.
 And while it can be used to monitor on-premises and other cloud services, its main focus is geared towards AWS.